dyollb/segmantic/README.md

 ## Installation

-Dependencies are listed in `requirements/generic.txt`.
+Dependencies for specific versions of CUDA are listed in `requirements/cu113.txt`, `requirements/cu111.txt`, etc..
 It is advisable to install the package in a virtual environment, e.g. using `venv`
 ```
 cd /your/working/directory
 python -m venv .venv